Missing records, found and still lost

 A much more interesting doc is a Church Committee interview of Bronson Tweedy (157-10014-10090).
 This is mostly unrelated to the JFK assassination, except for the last couple of pages.
 It is quite interesting history, though.

 The big deal here is a NARA file (181-10002-10296).
-This startling discovery is an unredacted copy of the CIA IG report on the CIA plots to kill Fidel Castro.1It is missing page 77 and has a couple of other docs in it as well.
-There are other copies of this document in the ARC, several of which were also released in full this time around, so it is not unique, but how it wound up here may be worth some research further down the line.
-Or maybe someone who specializes in this field can just tell me what this is doing here.
-It seems to be from the Carter White House papers and has a note from Karl (“Rick”) Inderfurth saying that this paper was left to him by John Matheny, an NSC staffer under President Ford.
+This startling discovery is an unredacted copy of the CIA IG report on the CIA plots to kill Fidel Castro.
+There are at least two other copies of this document in the ARC which were also released in full this time around, so it is not unique.
+How it wound up as a NARA file, why it got lost and how it was found may be worth some research further down the line.
+It seems to be from the Carter White House papers and has a note attached from Karl (“Rick”) Inderfurth saying that this paper was left to him by John Matheny, an NSC staffer under President Ford.

 The final recovery is a set of briefing notes found in the papers of the Office of the Secretary of the Army (198-10001-10012).
 NARA’s note here suggests that these were actually an erroneous duplication in the JFK database of another document.
 This sort of bibliographical ghost is what you get when you have a couple of dozen agencies trying to key in hundreds of thousands of entries into a collective database.
 Nothing in this dupe to get excited about.